-In May 2021, the College was selected to be one of the pilot institutions working with EmilyTest on the Gender Based Violence Charter for colleges and universities.
+In May 2021, the College was selected to be one of the pilot institutions, and one of only two colleges, working with EmilyTest on the Gender Based Violence Charter for colleges and universities.
 EmilyTest is a Scottish charity working to improve prevention, intervention and support concerning gender-based violence in further and higher education.
 The College takes a zero-tolerance approach to all instances of gender-based violence and has developed a strategy and action plan that is underpinned by two strategic priorities: